selfrefactor/rambda/files/README.md

 ## Changelog

+- 2.14.3 Add index as third argument of `R.reduce` typings.

 - 2.14.2 Use `R.curry` with `R.reduce` as manual curry there didn't work as expected.

 - 2.14.1 Fix wrong typescript with `R.head` - [PR #228](https://github.com/selfrefactor/rambda/pull/228) pushed by [@tonivj5](https://github.com/tonivj5)